AlexsLemonade/2024-august-training/workshop/setup-instructions/slack-setup.md

 ### Joining the Cancer Data Science Slack

-Join Cancer Data Science Slack by navigating to <http://ccdatalab.org/slack> in your browser (you will have also received an email invite to join this Slack workspace).
+Join the Cancer Data Science Slack by navigating to <http://ccdatalab.org/slack> in your browser (you will have also received an email invite to join this Slack workspace).
 If you have not created an account, follow the prompts to do so.
 _Please use your full name in your profile, and don't forget to set a unique password!_